dandv/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### editable.resize.handles `Object`

-Specifies the handles style.
+Specifies the settings of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.fill `String|Object`

-Specifies the handles fill options.
+Specifies the fill settings of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.fill.color `String`

-Specifies the handles fill color.
+Specifies the fill color of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.fill.opacity `Number` *(default: 1)*

-Specifies the handles fill opacity.
+Specifies the fill opacity of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.height `Number`

-The hangles height.
+Specifies the height of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover `Object`

-Set the handles hover styles.
+Specifies the settings of the resizing handles on hovering over them.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover.fill `String|Object`

-Set the handles hover fill options.
+Specifies the fill settings on hovering over the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover.fill.color `String`

-Set the handles hover fill color.
+Specifies the fill color on hovering over the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover.fill.opacity `Number` *(default: 1)*

-Set the handles hover fill opacity.
+Specifies the fill opacity on hovering over the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover.stroke `Object`

-Specifies the handles stroke styles.
+Specifies the stroke on hovering over the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover.stroke.color `String`

-Specifies the handles stroke color.
+Specifies the stroke color on hovering over the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover.stroke.dashType `String`

-Specifies the handles stroke dash type.
+Specifies the stroke dash type on hovering over the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.hover.stroke.width `Number`

-Specifies the handles stroke width.
+Specifies the stroke color on hovering over the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.stroke `Object`

-Specifies the handles stroke styles.
+Specifies the stroke of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.stroke.color `String`

-Specifies the handles stroke color.
+Specifies the stroke color of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.stroke.dashType `String`

-Specifies the handles stroke dash type.
+Specifies the stroke dash type of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.stroke.width `Number`

-Specifies the handles stroke width.
+Specifies the stroke thickness of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

 ### editable.resize.handles.width `Number`

-The hangles width.
+Specifies the width of the resizing handles.
+See the [edtable.resize](#configuration-editable.resize) configuration for an example.

+### editable.rotate `Boolean|Object` *(default: true)*

+Specifies whether the shapes can be rotated.
+Note that changing this setting after creating the diagram will have no effect.

+#### Example - styling the rotation thumb

+     editable:{
+         rotate:{
+             fill:{
+                 color:"red",
+                 opacity:.5
+             },
+             stroke:{
+                 color:"blue",
+                 width:2
+             }
+         }
+     }

+### editable.rotate.fill `Object`

+Specifies the fill settings of the rotation thumb.

+### editable.rotate.fill.color `String`

+Specifies the fill color of the rotation thumb.

+### editable.rotate.fill.opacity `Number` *(default: 1)*

+ Specifies the fill opacity of the rotation thumb.

+### editable.rotate.stroke.color `String`

+Specifies the stroke color of the rotation thumb.

+### editable.rotate.stroke.width `Number` *(default: 1)*

+Specifies the stroke thickness of the rotation thumb.

 ### editable.shapeTemplate `String|Function`